Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Preliminaries and Problem Formulation

-\begin{remark} $PV$ essentially serves as the transfer matrix from the fault signal $f$ to the residual $r$.
+\begin{remark} The transfer matrix $PV$ essentially maps the fault signal $f$ to the residual $r$.
 Mathematically, $\rho_1(\cdot)$ is the sum of squares of all singular values of $PV$, and $\rho_2(\cdot)$ amounts to the product of all non-zero singular values.
 Therefore, maximizing $\rho_2(\cdot)$ avoids excessively small non-zero singular values, and thus encourages a more balanced and uniform sensitivity to different fault directions than maximizing $\rho_1(\cdot)$.
 On the other hand, maximizing $\rho_1(\cdot)$ is computationally advantageous because it is linear in $\bar P=P^\top P \succeq 0$ \citep{shang2021distributionally}. \end{remark}

 By solving \eqref{eq_DRFD}, the optimal solution $P^*$ can safely keep the FAR below $\alpha$ under routine fault-free conditions for any $\mathbb{P}_\xi$ in the ambiguity set $\mathcal{D}$, while maximizing the impact of unknown fault $f$ on the residual, gives rise to an integrated DRFD design scheme.
 Central to the DRFD design is the choice of $\mathcal{D}$, and the Wasserstein ambiguity set has been prevalent recently, which critically relies on the Wasserstein distance for evaluating the discrepancy between two distributions. \begin{definition}[Wasserstein distance, \cite{kantorovich1958space}] Given two distributions $\mathbb{P}$ and $\mathbb{P}'$, whose random $\xi$ is over the support set $\Xi \subseteq \mathbb{R}^{n_\xi}$, the Wasserstein distance is defined as: